libretro/docs/docs/development/retroarch/new-translations.md

 2. Locate the `libretro_core_options.h` file and open it.
     1. Add `&options_xx,` at the end of the `retro_core_options_v2` struct.
 Remember to keep the same order as in the `retro_language` enum.

+> Adding cores to Crowdin is a whole other elaborate process and, currently, can only be performed by a Crowdin manager.
+Suggestions/Requests can be submitted on Discord to DisasterMo#0389.

 ## Encoding of translation files

 Translation files (`intl/msg_hash_xx.{c,h}`) in general must be UTF-8 encoded.
 For some languages, these files need to have a "UTF-8 Unicode (with [BOM](https://en.wikipedia.org/wiki/Byte_order_mark))" encoding.
+This can be done using the 'Encoding' option of editors like Notepad++ and Notepadqq.
 AFAIK, this is because of a requirement of the MSVC compilers for the Windows platform.
 Examples of this as of now are:

 * `msg_hash_ar.{c,h}`
 * `msg_hash_chs.{c,h}`